 Statement of Intent for Supporting Equality

 At Holy Cross Primary Catholic Voluntary Academy we are rightly committed to equality.
 Every child should fulfil their potential (academically and socially) no matter what his/her background or personal circumstances.

 Across the school all staff have a professional responsibility towards every child in school.
 Yet certain individuals are employed in key roles:

-Mrs Shelton is our HLTA and is in post to meet the emotional needs of our children.
+Our HLTA and is in post to meet the emotional needs of our children.
 Using play therapy in regular, planned one to one sessions they are able to work with some of our most vulnerable children.
 We fully appreciate that all children though do at some point need someone to talk to and all children are able to access support sessions when they feel that they are in need of some emotional support.
 This service is also available to our parents and is a protected service that is valued by all of our community.

-Mrs Jenny Shelton monitors Behaviour and Attendance in school to focus upon incidents of behaviour providing support for individuals.
+Our HLTA monitors Behaviour and Attendance in school to focus upon incidents of behaviour providing support for individuals.
 Another important aspect of their work is to support and help develop a positive and proactive approach to behaviour management at a whole school level.
 They also monitors whole school attendance data, identifying key individuals so that individual attendance can be improved across the school.
 The intention is to develop pupil attendance improvement plans to tackle persistent absentees, working with parents and children.

 As a school we sign up to Local Authority Service Level Agreements which enable us to draw upon support and advice from external providers such as Speech and Language Therapy, CAMHS and Educational Psychology Service.
 The knowledge and expertise of staff in key positions also enables families to access support such as Stronger Families and Pathfinders.